gooddavvy/markdown-repository-snapshot-app/README.md

 If everything works as expected, it should automatically open `http://localhost:8501` in your default browser.

-# Important considerations
+# Note

-This application is still in its BETA phase, so you might not want to clone this repository just yet.
-Please feel free to talk in the [Issues Section](https://github.com/gooddavvy/markdown-repository-snapshot-app/issues)!
+If you encounter any issues, please feel free to talk in the [Issues Section](https://github.com/gooddavvy/markdown-repository-snapshot-app/issues)!